Chocolate Chocolate Chip Bundt Cake

 Baked Chocolate Nothing Bundt Cake in a bundt pan.

-• Remove cake from bundt pan by placing a plate upside down over the bundt pan.
-While holding the plate firmly on top of the bundt pan, flip both over so the cake comes out onto the plate.
+• Remove the cake from the Bundt pan by placing a plate upside down over the Bundt pan.
+While holding the plate firmly on top, flip both over so the cake comes out onto the plate.
 Cover the cake with plastic wrap and place it in the fridge overnight before frosting.

 Unfrosted Chocolate Nothing Bundt Cake on a cake plate.